hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 immediately glimpsed a certain tension and excitement on their faces, especially that of Lootika.
 Lootika immediately exclaimed: “I believe it has played out to the worst of our fears.
-The phantom has struck at Vidrum’s place\!”.
+The phantom has struck at Vidrum’s place!”.
 Lootika’s mother said with a stern face: “Girls go inside.
 Let them come in and sit down.
-This is not the first thing you want to tell them\!”
+This is not the first thing you want to tell them!”
 Seeing her mother’s reaction, and their parents busy with pleasantries, to maintain social decency, Somakhya avoided any immediate conversation with the caturbhaginī, who sat in a closely knit clump on the couch